Languages of Syria: Circassian

 Circassian languages are spoken in some villages south of Aleppo, as well as in the Homs area and on the Golan Heights.
 In particular, Kabardian is spoken by the Circassian minority.

 Chechen

 The Chechen language is spoken by the Chechen minority in two villages on the Khabur River.

 Armenian

 The Armenian language is spoken within the Armenian community in Aleppo and other major cities, such as Damascus and in one small town exclusively in Kessab.
 Although Syria does not recognise any minority languages, the Armenians are the only community allowed to teach in their own language, in addition to Arabic.

 Greek

 There is also a small number of Greek speakers in Syria.
 The Greek language is spoken in Al-Hamidiyah by Cretan Muslims.
 Their demand to be allowed to teach Greek in their schools has been rejected by the State with the argument that they are Muslims.

 Foreign languages

-English and French are also spoken by Syrian citizens, mostly in urban centers and among the educated.
+English and French are also spoken by a limited number of Syrian citizens, mostly in urban centers and among the well educated.